 CEEN551.
 ENVIRONMENTAL ORGANIC CHEMISTRY.
-3.0 Hours.
+3.0 Semester Hrs.

 A study of the chemical and physical interactions which determine the fate, transport and interactions of organic chemicals in aquatic systems, with emphasis on chemical transformations of anthropogenic organic contaminants.
-Prerequisites: A course in organic chemistry and CHGN503, Advanced Physical Chemistry or its equivalent, or consent of instructor.
+Prerequisites: A course in organic chemistry and CHGN503, Advanced Physical Chemistry or its equivalent.
 Offered in alternate years.
 3 hours lecture; 3 semester hours.

 CEEN552.
 CHEMISTRY OF THE SOIL / WATER INTERFACE.
-3.0 Hours.
+3.0 Semester Hrs.

 The fate of many elements in the soil/water environment is regulated by sorption reactions.
 The content of this course focuses on the physical chemistry of reactions occurring at the soil-particle/water interface.
 The emphasis is on the use of surface complexation models to interpret solute sorption at the particle/water interface.
-Prerequisites: CEEN550 or consent of the instructor.
-3 hours lecture; 3 semester hours.
+Prerequisites: CEEN550.
+3 hours lecture: 3 semester hours.

 CEEN553.
 ENVIRONMENTAL RADIOCHEMISTRY.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with ESGN510.

 This course covers the phenomena of radioactivity (e.g., modes of decay, methods of detection and biological effects) and the use of naturally occurring and artificial radionuclides as tracers for environmental processes.
 Discussions of tracer applications will range from oceanic trace element scavenging to contaminant transport through groundwater aquifers.
-Prerequisites: CEEN 550 or consent of the instructor.
+Prerequisites: CEEN 550.
 3 hours lecture; 3 semester hours.

 CEEN555.
 LIMNOLOGY.
-3.0 Hours.
+3.0 Semester Hrs.